juno-ode/Rivo-engine/README.md

 ---

 ## Notes
+- you can aso make your own app sturct for rivy
+-File winit.
 - Files `game.rs` and `add.rs` are **not needed** right now.
 - `lib.rs` links everything together so you can easily `pub use` the engine via `prelude.rs`.
 - To chang any value of camera at runtime instead of doing, example cam.position.x you have to do cam.camera3d.position.x